September 3, 2016

-Plan your summer well and follow the training information that you'll find on this page and the orange links.
+Plan your summer well and follow the training information on the back of your running log.
 We have a phenomenal group that has already begun training, and our team looks great!
-This could be one of the strongest teams in the last several years, but only if YOU do the work this summer.
+We are going to be a great team again, but only if YOU do the work this summer.

-Read the mileage goals sheet to plan out your summer framework, most importantly how many miles you will run from today until September 8th.
+Read the mileage goals sheet to plan out your summer framework.
+How many miles will you run from today until September 18th?

 Which group are you in?
 Many times the groups will be mixed together on longer runs.
 Being in a slower group does not necessarily mean you will be running slower than the faster groups each day.
 It means you MAY be running shorter and/or you MAY be running slower.
 Always strive to be better.

 This is important!
 Everyone will be running the same course.
 We are not splitting up all over the city.
 We'll have different runs each day, but all groups will follow each other.
 Most runs are out-and-back, which means you will follow the same course, but likely turn around earlier.